ccolon/disruptsc/README.md

 - Open it in excel (or equivalent) and control that you get the GDP using the 3 approaches (income, production, expenditure)
 - Create the technical coefficient matrix, add the row for imports, coded IMP

-**5. Add output, final demand, pc_export to the sector table**
+**5. Add output, final demand, share_exporting_firms to the sector table**

 - Use the input--output table of step 2 to retrieve total output, final demand, and % of export (exports / total output) per sector
-- Add those three columns to the sector table
+- Add those three columns to the sector table with the following names: output, final_demand, share_exporting_firms
+	- Note that we use here % of export as a proxy for the proportion of firms that exports.
+If better data are available on this, use it instead of % of export

 **6. Prepare the import and export tables**